 - Start using biotin supplements or minoxidil under your physician’s supervision.

-Last but not the least; do not lose your self-confidence even though the situation becomes extremely stressful to deal with.
-Hair loss or stopped hair growth related to diabetes is a temporary problem and you will certainly get out of it over time.
+Last, do not lose self-confidence even though the situation becomes highly stressful.
+Hair loss or stopped hair growth related to diabetes is a temporary problem, and you will undoubtedly get out of it over time.